 Maximum allowable nitrogen scavenging credit is 30 pounds of nitrogen per acre per year.

 A cover crop grown on a ranch to prevent leaching of nitrogen during the wet/rainy season.
 The cover crop must not contain nitrogen fixing plants.
 The cover crop must be grown for a minimum of three months during the wet/rainy season.
 The cover crop must have a minimum estimated biomass of 4,500 pounds of oven-dry matter per acre.
-Substantiating records must be retained in the farm plan and include dated photo documentation, locations of implemented practice, date(s) of seeding, estimated cover crop biomass and method to estimate, and type of cover crop seed.
+Substantiating records must be retained in the Farm Plan and include dated photo documentation, locations of implemented practice, date(s) of seeding, estimated cover crop biomass and method to estimate, and type of cover crop seed.

 Option 2: Cover Crop – Calculated Credit.

 A cover crop grown on a ranch to prevent leaching of nitrogen during the wet/rainy season.
 The cover crop must not contain nitrogen fixing plants.
 The cover crop must be grown for a minimum of three months during the wet/rainy season.
 The cover crop must have a minimum biomass of 4,500 pounds of oven dry shoot matter per acre.
-Substantiating records must be retained in the farm plan and include dated photo documentation, locations of implemented practice, date(s) of seeding, cover crop biomass, and type of cover crop seed.
+Substantiating records must be retained in the Farm Plan and include dated photo documentation, locations of implemented practice, date(s) of seeding, cover crop biomass, and type of cover crop seed.

 The cover crop must have a carbon to nitrogen ratio (C:N) greater than or equal to 20:1.